 US to blacklist dozens of Chinese companies, Wilbur Ross says

-The Commerce Department is planning to add about 80 companies -- the majority of which are Chinese -- to the so-called entity list
+Commerce Department is planning to add about 80 companies -- most of them Chinese -- to so-called entity list

 The U.S. is preparing to place dozens of Chinese companies, including Semiconductor Manufacturing International Corp, on a trade blacklist, citing national security concerns, Commerce Secretary Wilbur Ross said Friday morning.